mu2/google-container-engine-dse/README.md

     kubectl get services

-To check your cluster is running from the command line you can run the command:
+To check your cluster is running from the command line you can run:

     kubectl exec datastax-node-0-n1yqu nodetool status

 You can also log into the GCE machine running a particular container via SSH and issue docker commands.
-To start an interactive shell session on a container (useful for debugging and running nodetool and cqlsh) do the following:
+To start an interactive shell session on a container (useful for debugging and running cqlsh) do the following:

     sudo docker ps
     sudo docker exec -i -t 83cddbf5327c /bin/bash

-This is a great reference for getting started with docker commands: https://docs.docker.com/engine/quickstart/
+## Deleting a Cluster

+The [https://cloud.google.com/](https://cloud.google.com/) interface currently has an issue deleting a cluster.
+A workaround is provided in the [delete.sh](delete.sh) script.